 The money is received by the Accounting/Finance Division of the Clerk's Office.
-After three weeks, it is sent to the Plaintiff or the attorney for the Plaintiff.
+After four weeks, it is sent to the Plaintiff or the attorney for the Plaintiff.

 By looking in the 'Costs' docket you can see how much has been receipted and paid out.
 This information can also be accessed on our Records Search page.